Volume 2 • Number 3 • December, 2009

 Finding Your Own Voice

-Recently, I was asked by the ImageMakers (a Carmel based photographic group) to give a presentation and lecture at the Center for Photographic Art on the subject of the “creative process.”
+Recently, I was asked by the ImageMakers to give a presentation and lecture at the Center for Photographic Art on the subject of the “creative process.”
 Naturally, I accepted the kind invitation and confidently assured my hosts that the task would not present a problem.
 What in the world was I thinking?

-Intellectualizing, organizing, compiling, and then formally presenting any sort of definitive treatise on a subject so fraught with mercurial conceptualization, indistinct formulation, and decidedly individualistic approach (which of course then opens up the possibility for the whole affair to devolve into nothing more than an ego-based dissertation) proved to be, shall we say... a remarkably challenging proposition.
+Intellectualizing, organizing, compiling, and then formally presenting any sort of definitive treatise on a subject so fraught with mercurial conceptualization, indistinct formulation, and decidedly individualistic approach – which of course then opens up the possibility for the entire affair to devolve into nothing more than an egocentric dissertation – the overall task proved to be, shall we say... a remarkably challenging proposition.

 One of the great things about preparing any public presentation is that one must stop and think (very carefully!) about what one’s thoughts actually are in relation to the subject at hand.
 This is something that I had never really done with respect to the creative process, itself.
 Yes, I’ve given a fair amount of thought as to how, and in what ways I tend to work.
 Yet like most artists (I suspect) I just continue to do my work without much conscious consideration for whatever it is that actually drives the creative process.